OAB is not something you need to just accept

 An estimated 46 million—about 1 in 3—US adults aged 40 and older reported OAB symptoms at least sometimes in the past 4 weeks.
 While it does become more common as people get older, OAB can happen at almost any age.

-Since OAB is a medical condition, prescription TOVIAZ® (fesoterodine fumarate) can help significantly reduce its symptoms of leaks, strong sudden urges to go, and going too often.
+Since OAB is a medical condition, prescription TOVIAZ® (fesoterodine fumarate) can help significantly reduce its symptoms of leaks, strong sudden urges to go, and going too often in adults.

 This section will tell you more about the causes and symptoms of OAB.
 But it might help to start with some bladder basics.